Skip to main

 University-wide Navigation

-Transporting Biohazardous Materials on Campus
+Transporting Biohazardous Materials

 Sometimes it may be necessary to transport biohazardous materials from one laboratory location to another.
 Whenever it is necessary to transport biohazardous materials, animals, or plants between UK laboratory locations, special care must be taken to ensure the health and safety of the UK community.

-Biohazardous Materials
+Transportation of Biohazardous Materials on Campus

 When necessary to transport biohazardous materials between UK laboratory locations (for instance, transporting infectious agents from the primary lab location to DLAR for administration to animals), materials must be sealed in a primary container and placed within a leak-proof, shatter-proof, secure-lidded, secondary container such that if the secondary container were dropped, biohazardous materials would not be released into the surrounding environment.